North Carolina Tar Heels men's soccer: Duke

-The North Carolina vs. Duke rivalry is considered to be one of the greatest rivalry in the history of sports.
+Across all of college sports, the North Carolina vs. Duke rivalry is considered to be one of the greatest rivalry in the history of sports.
 That doesn't change when the two schools meet on the soccer field.
 Rated the No. 5 greatest rivalries in the history of college soccer by College Soccer News, this matchup not only has conference ramifications, but also Carlyle Cup ramifications, a trophy in which the two schools compete against each other yearly, encompassing all sports.

-Current coaches
+Coaches

 Carlos Somoano

 Coach Somoano was hired as the head coach in 2011 after serving as an assistant to Elmar Bolowich since 2001.
 Somoano led the team to the 2011 National Championship and was also named National Coach of the Year.
 During his time away from Carolina Somoano also works with the Capital Area Soccer League youth club.
 Since 2002 he has contributed to the youth development by being a scout for the U.S. Soccer Development Academy.
 In his college career as a player at Eckerd College, he earned four letters, and was team captain twice, while he majored Biology with a concentration in pre-med.
 Somoano was inducted into the Eckerd College Athletics Hall of Fame in 2013.
 His previous jobs include an assistant at Virginia Commonwealth University from 1996 to 2001, and an assistant at Eckerd College from 1992 to 1995.

-Jeff Negalha

-Jeff Negalha joined the team in 2005 as an assistant coach under Elmar Bolowich, and currently holds the assistant position under Carlos Somoano.
-Negalha was instrumental in the 2011 National Championship year, winning the NSCAA assistant coach of the year award.
-He is a key part of the recruiting process, helping bring the No. 1 ranked class in 2011.
-Prior to his career at Carolina Negalha served as the assistant coach for the USC Spartanburg from 1999 to 2002, which is his alma mater.